microsoft/BotFramework-WebChat/docs/ACCESSIBILITY.md

    -  If the removal is too fast:
       -  0-100 ms: Chrome and TalkBack on Android may miss some of the activities
       -  The development team settled on using one second after some experimentation
+-  The suggested actions should be narrated inside the live region twin
+   -  Suggested actions usually come with message activity
+   -  Having 2 or more live regions updated at the same time will confuse browser and interrupt each other
+   -  If more than one live regions are expected to update at the same time, they should be consolidated

 ### Technical Limitation